I’ve stayed in countless hotels in China over the years.

 1. Trip (formerly Ctrip)

-After lots of visits to China, this is still my all-time favorite.
+After so many visits to China, this is still my all-time favorite.

 I’ve lost count how many bookings I’ve made on Trip.
 As Tina Turner would say, it’s simply the best.